vickmuir/Backup/getting-started.md

     This job can be modified after it was configured.
     {:note}

+    1. Create a password.
+    2. Confirm the password.
+    3. Add a password hint.
+    4. Click **Configure automatically**.

   - If you choose to configure the {{site.data.keyword.backup_notm}} agent manually, the automatic settings are ignored and you can specify the folders and files to be retained with a retention scheme of your choice.
 For more information, see [Configuring simple file-level backup](/docs/infrastructure/Backup?topic=Backup-configureFileBackup).